annefrancine/annefrancine/README.md

- ## Hi!
-Salut !
-My name is Anne Francine .
+ ## Hi There !
+I'm Anne Francine .
 Welcome to my profile !!! :smiley:

  ## 💬 A little more about me..:

 - Data scientist , economist and teacher data
 - PhD in  industrial engineering
-- experience  in data analysis applied in financial management, supply chain (purchasing and inventory management) and operational research
+- experience  in data analysis  applied in financial management, econometrics, supply chain (purchasing and inventory management) and operational research
 - Coach Lean Data / Lean Business Intelligence

 ## 💻 Languages and Tools: